mabilton/tetridiv/README.md

 ## Overview

 `tetridiv` subdivides tetrahedral meshes into hexahedral meshes and triangular meshes into quadrilateral ones.
-The motivating use-case for `tetridiv` was so that [`dolfinx`](https://github.com/FEniCS/dolfinx) meshes could be easily subdivided, although `tetrigen` is also capable of working with [`meshio`](https://github.com/nschloe/meshio), [`pyvista`](https://github.com/pyvista/pyvista), and [`tetgen`](https://github.com/pyvista/tetgen) meshes.
-Since all of the computationally-intensive subdivision operations are vectorised, `tetrigen` should be relatively quick, even for large meshes, despite being written purely in Python.
+The motivating use-case for `tetridiv` was so that [`dolfinx`](https://github.com/FEniCS/dolfinx) meshes could be easily subdivided, although `tetridiv` is also capable of working with [`meshio`](https://github.com/nschloe/meshio), [`pyvista`](https://github.com/pyvista/pyvista), and [`tetgen`](https://github.com/pyvista/tetgen) meshes.
+Since all of the computationally-intensive subdivision operations are vectorised, `tetridiv` should be relatively quick, even for large meshes, despite being written purely in Python.

 ## Example Usage